Police arrest man after alleged Christmas morning stabbing

 Shortly after the confrontation Dwight Poore was found.
 He was arrested on suspicion of two counts of willful injury and taken into custody without further incident.

-Attempts to reach police regarding the status of an investigation into the sexual abuse allegations were unsuccessful Thursday morning.
+Attempts to reach police regarding the status of an investigation into the sexual abuse allegations were unsuccessful Thursday.
 The Nonpareil is not naming the victim pending an update regarding any possible charges related to the allegations.

 (0) comments